Slippery Rock University Physician Assistant Program Technical Standards

 Communication: Students should be able to communicate with patients in order to elicit information, detect and succinctly and effectively document changes in mood and activity.
 Students must be able to be able to perceive and appropriately respond to the patient in order to establish a therapeutic relationship and to communicate in person and in writing via English.
 Students must be able to establish rapport and maintain sensitive, interpersonal relationships with individuals, families, and groups from a variety of social, emotional, cultural and intellectual backgrounds.

-Motor: Students should, after a reasonable period of time, possess the capacity to perform a physical examination including diagnostic maneuvers.
+Motor: Students should, after a defined period of time, possess the capacity to perform a physical examination including diagnostic maneuvers.
 Students should be able to execute all motor movements with the strength and dexterity required to provide both general and emergent care to patients at a level consistent with currently accepted standards of medical practice.
 Such actions require coordination of both gross and fine muscular movements balance and equilibrium sufficient to safely provide this level of care.

 Intellectual; Conceptual; Integrative and Quantitative: Students should be able to assimilate detailed and complex information presented in both didactic and clinical coursework, and engage in problem solving.
 As such, all students must be able to: measure, calculate, analyze, and synthesize subjective and objective data, comprehend three-dimensional relationships and understand the spatial relationships of structures, making decisions about patient care through the thoughtful deliberation and integration of all these elements, with the knowledge of the foundational biomedical and clinical sciences.
 Students must be able to read and search the medical literature independently, and apply findings to the diagnosis and treatment of patients.
 In addition, students should be able to adapt to different learning environments and modalities.